techdivision/import/README.md

 - [ ] History (Append to Standard Magento Import History)
 - [ ] Seamless Magento 2 Backend Integration
 - [ ] Tier Prices

+Planned with future versions, are importer types for

 - [ ] Categories
 - [ ] Product Attributes
+- [ ] Customers
+- [ ] Advanced Pricing

+And finally the project will provide exporting functionality, but that has to be discussed.

 ## Basic Workflow